About MICIS: the Maine Independent Clinical Information Service

 Elisabeth Fowlie Mock, MD, MPH, FAAFP

-Elisabeth Fowlie Mock, MD, MPH, FAAFP, was raised in Holden, Maine, and received her doctorate from Vanderbilt Medical School and a Master of Public Health in Health Policy and Administration from UNC-Chapel Hill.
-She attended Colby College and Emory University.
-Elisabeth is Board Certified in Family Medicine and works part-time as a Hospitalist at EMMC.
-She is active in leadership of the Maine Academy of Family Physicians.
+Elisabeth Fowlie Mock, MD, MPH, FAAFP, with MICIS since 2011, received her doctorate from Vanderbilt Medical School and a Master of Public Health in Health Policy and Administration from UNC-Chapel Hill.
+She also attended Colby College and Emory University.
+Elisabeth is Board Certified in Family Medicine and Addiction Medicine.
+Her clinical work includes hospital medicine and she owns a consulting/education company.
+She is active in leadership of the Maine Academy of Family Physicians and is enrolled in the Hanley Physician Executive Leadership Institute.
+She has participated in numerous state and local opioid-related work groups.
+She lives in Holden with her husband, three teenagers, one dog and one cat.